woocommerce/code-reference/README.md

 | `-v` or `--version`     | Shows generator version |
 | `-w` or `--woocommerce` | WooCommerce version     |

+## TODO

+- Find an alternative to ApiGen or fork ApiGen to fix support for latest PHP versions.

 ## Changelog

 [See changelog for details](https://github.com/woocommerce/woocommerce-api-docs/blob/master/CHANGELOG.md)